ChaceN89/ab-tomorrow-static-home-page-v2/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+__Asset Folder__
+src/assets/ → If the asset is part of the app and imported in components.
+Logos, section backgrounds, small icons

+__Public folder__
+public/ → If the asset should be accessible directly (e.g., favicon, SEO images, external references). open grpah images, pdfs things that can be searched - https://yourdomain.com/seo-image.png